strannik19/td_devel/tools/README.md

 csv_check.pl
 ============
-Analyze simple csv file delimitted by pipe (|) and show some statistics per column
+Analyze simple csv file delimitted by pipe (|) and show some statistics per column.

 sbitwrapper.c
 =============
 It is not allowed on Unix/Linux boxes to set the s-bit on an interpreted script file.
-This is an compilable program, which executes a (eg. shell) script.
-On the compile program, the s-bit can be set.
+This is a compilable program, which executes a (eg. shell) script.
+On the compiled program, the s-bit can be set.